pvdz/tenko/tests/testcases/objects/duplicate_keys/obj_expr/dunderproto___proto__/method_method.md

 >
 > https://tc39.github.io/ecma262/#sec-__proto__-property-names-in-object-initializers
 >
-> > It is a Syntax Error if PropertyNameList of PropertyDefinitionList contains any duplicate entries for "__proto__" and at least two of those entries were obtained from productions of the form PropertyDefinition:PropertyName:AssignmentExpression .
+> > It is a Syntax Error if PropertyNameList of PropertyDefinitionList contains any duplicate entries for "__proto__" and at least two of those entries were obtained from productions of the form PropertyDefinition : PropertyName : AssignmentExpression .
 >
-> This restriction only applies to webcompat mode (annex B)
->
-> (The error is confusing because you'd have to know the rules really well in order to realize this object is okay as pattern but not as literal.
-Room for improvement.)
+> Note: a method is not: `PropertyName : AssignmentExpression` and dupe keys are not an error so this should always pass

+## PASS

 ## Input